Kennie-Simz/alx-pre_course/README.md

 My first readme

-This is an update via GitHub on the README.md file
+This is a task update via GitHub on the README.md file